davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 5.md

 	- UI - look for user-visible functions

-### Units and "Functionality"
+#### Units and "Functionality"
-- An independently testable function is a capabilit
+- An independently testable function is a capability of the software
+	- Can be at class, subsystem or system level
+	- **Defined by an interface**

+### Identify Input Choices
+- What choices do we ,a